 Lecture classes generally enroll no more than thirty-five students.
 Introductory surveys are included in this category.
 These classes are primarily lecture format and cover a broad chronological or geographical sweep.
 Examples include Hist 111-112, History of Europe, or Hist 121-122, American History.
 Advanced lecture courses comprise most of the 300-400 level offerings in the Department; they generally involve a deeper investigation of a more narrowly-defined topic or chronology, such as Hist 332, Modern Korean History, or Hist 400, Colonial and Revolutionary Virginia.

-Seminars and colloquia are designed to elicit discussion among students and their instructor, and hence their enrollments generally are restricted to fifteen students.
-Seminars and colloquia are most frequently topical in focus, and entail a wide variety of subjects, such as civil rights in the U.S., nationalism and Islam in South Asia, or the French Revolution.
-Seminars are offered at the lower and upper levels and include 150Ws, some Hist 211-212 topics courses, and Hist 490-491 advanced topics courses.
-Colloquia are usually offered on various topics as 490C-491C, but they can also be offered as regular, thematic courses such as Hist 480C, Slavery in the American South.
-(One way to ascertain whether a course is a colloquium or seminar is to verify that the maximum enrollment is set at 15 students.)
+Seminars are designed to elicit discussion among students and their instructor, and hence their enrollments generally are restricted to fifteen students.
+They are most frequently topical in focus, and entail a wide variety of subjects, such as civil rights in the U.S., nationalism and Islam in South Asia, or the French Revolution.
+Seminars are offered at the lower and upper levels and include 150Ws, some 200- and 400-level topics courses, and the capstone seminars (490C/491C).

-Seminar or colloquia topics are usually not repeated in successive years, so students may enroll more than once in topics classes-Hist 211-212 and 490C-491C-if there is no duplication of subject matter.
-Seminars in any given academic year are listed in detail in the College catalogue and/or on the Department website, and students should plan ahead if they are especially interested in a particular historical field.
-For more on courses designated with a "C", which signifies a colloquium or seminar, see Majoring in History.
+Seminars and topics courses are usually not repeated in successive years, so students may enroll more than once if there is no duplication of subject matter.
+Topics courses and seminars in any given academic year are listed in detail in the online class schedule, and students should plan ahead if they are especially interested in a particular historical field.
+For more on courses designated with a "C," which signifies a capstone seminar, see Majoring in History.